aginella/learning-library/oci-library/oci-hol/oci-artificial-intelligence/ai-speech/transcribe-audio/transcribe-audio.md

     ![](./images/Basic_information_page.png " ")

 Click "Next" to continue to file selection

 ### 4: Select Which File(s) From Object Storage to Transcribe in this Job

-Select one or more files to transcribe from the specified bucket in object storage then click "Submit"
+Use "Show wav files" toggle to filter input bucket for .wav files only Select one or more files to transcribe from the specified bucket in object storage then click "Submit"
     ![](./images/select-files.png " ")